thymine42/VoidReader/CONTRIBUTING.md

 ### Translation
-If you'd like Anx Reader to support your language, let's work together on the translation!
+If you'd like Void Reader to support your language, let's work together on the translation!

 You can translate project documentation or the app interface.